Post: What Is HR Data Storytelling? Turning Workforce Metrics into Strategic Influence

 1. Audience Calibration

 Effective HR data storytelling begins with a defined audience, not a defined dataset.
 The CFO needs cost-and-revenue framing: what is this costing us, what is it risking, what is the return on fixing it.
 The COO needs capacity and throughput framing: how is this constraining operational output.
 The CHRO needs workforce risk framing: where are the people risks that threaten the strategic plan.
 The same attrition data generates three different stories for three different audiences.
 Build the audience map before building the deck.
-CFO-facing HR metrics require specific financial translation that differs from metrics designed for operations or HR leadership.
+The guide to strategic AI pathways for HR growth provides a useful lens for understanding how different stakeholders frame workforce investment decisions.

 2. The Core Message